gaperton/ionic-views/README.md

 #### `function` $( selector )

 Global jQuery-style `$` selector to access SVG DOM elements returning raw elements.
+No wrapping is performed, the raw element or elements array is returned.
 Just two simple selectors are supported:

 - `$( '#id-of-an-element' )` - will call `document.getElementById( 'id-of-an-element' )`
 - `$( '.class-name' )` - will call `document.getElementsByClassName( 'class-name' )`